INTERNATIONAL STUDY PROGRAM PHUKET

 STUDYING IN PHUKET INTERNATIONAL STUDY PROGRAM

 Prince of Songkla University’s international study abroad program covers topics ranging from business, economics and administration to culture, tourism and languages.
-The program receives excellent student feedback year by year, both for the quality of courses and the many kinds of free-time activities offered by the university.
-The program is ideal especially for anyone living abroad for the first time.
+The program receives excellent student feedback year by year, both for the quality of courses and the university’s many kinds of free-time activities.
+The program is ideal, especially for anyone living abroad for the first time.